|South terminus: U.S. 169 in Osseo |

 The first major change came around 1981: the routing through Minneapolis was eliminated, and 169 was duplexed with 100 north to what was then U.S. 52 (current CSAH 81).
 It then was duplexed with 52 north to Anoka.
 U.S. 52 was later dropped from this alignment and the route was designated only 169.
 In the 1988 MnDOT-Hennepin County highway swap, the section of 169 between 100 and Osseo became CSAH 81, and the 169 designation was moved to the former CSAH 18 freeway between I-494 and CSAH 81.
 In 1996, Hennepin County completed reconstruction of CSAH 18 between the Minnesota River and I-494, and MnDOT constructed a bypass around the south side of Shakopee that connected to this route and the new Bloomington Ferry Bridge.
 The entire route was then redesignated U.S. 169.
 Most of the former U.S. 169 route from Shakopee to I-494 was previously duplexed with U.S. 212, its current designation.
 The section of former U.S. 169 between Shakopee and 212 has been turned back to Scott and Carver Counties as CSAH 69 and 101.

 Improvements: Paved by 1940.
 Between the junction with MN-60 south of Mankato and the Twin Cities, has been upgraded to at least expressway status over several stages.
 Freeway around Mankato and adjoining expressway sections completed early 1960s, along with bypasses of LeSueur, Jordan and Belle Plaine.
 Interchange at MN-19 south of Jordan completed 2002.
 Freeway around Shakopee built in the mid-90s along new alignment.
-An expressway segment through southern Hennepin County is being converted to full freeway, with new interchanges at Pioneer Trail and Anderson Lakes Parkway.
+An expressway segment through southern Hennepin County along old County 18 was converted to full freeway, with new interchanges at Pioneer Trail and Anderson Lakes Parkway.
+The I-494 interchange was reconstructed to eliminate all signals.
 North of the Twin Cities, it has been upgraded to expressway between Elk River and the southern end of Lake Mille Lacs, with bypasses of Princeton and Milaca built in the late 1980s.
 Super-2 between Hill City and Grand Rapids.
 On the north end, it is mostly expressway between Grand Rapids and Virginia.
 Most of these expressway stretches (and the freeway Shakopee bypass) outside the metro area are posted 65 mph.

 Comments: Duplexed with U.S. 10 for about 15 miles northwest of Anoka.